-3.1 Preparing the MIME Entity for Signing or Enveloping
+3.1.
+Preparing the MIME Entity for Signing, Enveloping or Compressing

 S/MIME is used to secure MIME entities.
-A MIME entity may be a subpart, sub-parts of a message, or the whole message with all its subparts.
+A MIME entity can be a subpart, sub-parts of a message, or the whole message with all its subparts.
 A MIME entity that is the whole message includes only the MIME headers and MIME body, and does not include the RFC-822 headers.
 Note that S/MIME can also be used to secure MIME entities used in applications other than Internet mail.
+If protection of the RFC-822 headers is required, the use of the message/rfc822 MIME type is explained later in this section.

 The MIME entity that is secured and described in this section can be thought of as the "inside" MIME entity.
 That is, it is the "innermost" object in what is possibly a larger MIME message.
-Processing "outside" MIME entities into CMS objects is described in Section 3.2, 3.4 and elsewhere.
+Processing "outside" MIME entities into CMS content types is described in Section 3.2, 3.4, and elsewhere.

 The procedure for preparing a MIME entity is given in [MIME-SPEC].
 The same procedure is used here with some additional restrictions when signing.
-Description of the procedures from [MIME-SPEC] are repeated here, but the reader should refer to that document for the exact procedure.
+Description of the procedures from [MIME-SPEC] are repeated here, but it is suggested that the reader refer to that document for the exact procedure.
 This section also describes additional requirements.

-A single procedure is used for creating MIME entities that are to be signed, enveloped, or both signed and enveloped.
-Some additional steps are recommended to defend against known corruptions that can occur during mail transport that are of particular importance for clear- signing using the multipart/signed format.
-It is recommended that these additional steps be performed on enveloped messages, or signed and enveloped messages in order that the message can be forwarded to any environment without modification.
+A single procedure is used for creating MIME entities that are to have any combination of signing, enveloping, and compressing applied.
+Some additional steps are recommended to defend against known corruptions that can occur during mail transport that are of particular importance for clear-signing using the multipart/signed format.
+It is recommended that these additional steps be performed on enveloped messages, or signed and enveloped messages, so that the message can be forwarded to any environment without modification.

 These steps are descriptive rather than prescriptive.
-The implementor is free to use any procedure as long as the result is the same.
+The implementer is free to use any procedure as long as the result is the same.

-Step 1.
-The MIME entity is prepared according to the local conventions $% \left( 1\right) =\left( 1\right) +\left( 1\right) +\left($

-Step 2.
-The leaf parts of the MIME entity are converted to canonical form $\,$

-Step 3.
-Appropriate transfer encoding is applied to the leaves of the MIME entity
+- Step 1.
+The MIME entity is prepared according to the local conventions. - Step 2.
+The leaf parts of the MIME entity are converted to canonical form. - Step 3.
+Appropriate transfer encoding is applied to the leaves of the MIME entity.